 Dressing for Distress

 Improper dressing is another significant risk factor.
-Security personnel working in cold environments must dress appropriately to maintain their body temperature.
+Security personnel in cold environments must dress appropriately to maintain their body temperature.
 This includes wearing layers to trap heat and using water-resistant gear to stay dry.

 Exhaustion: A Silent Threat